tkoopman/Generic-Synthesis-Patcher/README.md

 Note: This is not meant to be a replacer for more specific Synthesis patchers.
 I wrote this to help when a Synthesis patcher for what I need didn't exist and it was just a simple fill or forward.
 Also to replace some SkyPatcher patches as personally I don't like to use them as when I am manually resolving conflicts, it's hard to remember / trust I'm getting what I want when I can't see the result in xEdit.

 I have only tested this with latest Skyrim SE however it should work on other versions.
-Fallout however I am not sure on.
-I am guessing I would probably need to make some modifications to properly work for Fallout.

 ### Prerequisites